dmbarbour/glas/docs/GlasApps.md

 Further, there are several lesser optimizations we might apply:

 * *congestion control* - A runtime can heuristically favor repeating transactions that fill empty queues or empty full queues.
-* *conflict avoidance* - A runtime can arrange for transactions that frequently conflict to evaluate in different time slots.
+* *conflict avoidance* - A runtime can arrange for transactions that will likely conflict to evaluate in different time slots.
+This reduces the amount of rework.
 * *soft real-time* - A repeating transaction can 'wait' for a point in time by observing a clock then diverging.
 A runtime can precompute the transaction slightly ahead of time and have it ready to commit.
 * *loop fusion* - A runtime can identify repeating transactions that compose nicely and create larger transactions, allowing for additional optimizations.